 Dr Sebat has been in leadership roles for the Society of Critical Care Medicine regarding Rapid Response Systems (RRS) and a recognized authority in improving RRS and published a comprehensive manual with the Society of Critical Care Medicine on best practice of designing, implementing and enhancing a RRS in hospitals.
 Dr. Sebat was the first investigator (1999) to develop a complete four-arm RRS with focus on the afferent arm or bedside nurse with an expanded set of bedside vital signs (The 10 Signs of Vitality – 10 SOV) to recognize earlier at-risk floor patients.
 His study published in 2005 demonstrated the feasibility and effectiveness of a four arm RRS to treat patients in shock in the pre-hospital and community hospital setting.
 His 2007 RRS study demonstrated a reduction in septic shock mortality from 50% to 10%, and hypovolemic shock from 40% to 11% over five years while doubling the identification of these patients and decreasing the time to recognition from 49 minutes to 17 minutes.
 “The data collection system and analysis of Dr. Sebat’s previous work is some of the most meticulous and careful work done in the field of RRSs”.
 (Dr. Geoffrey Lighthall, Stanford University School of Medicine, Stanford, CA).

 Dr. Sebat is continuing his work on educating clinicians in the early detection of at-risk hospitalized patients, along with looking at the sensitivity and specificity of current and new scoring systems to assist in early recognition of patient deterioration.
+He has recently been appointed as co-chair of the Society of Critical Care Medicine with the American College of Critical Care task force on earlier recognition of and when indicated prompt intervention of patients at-risk for critical illness outside the ICU.

 American Board of Internal Medicine/Critical Care Med.
 (Int Med) , Nov 1987 American Board of Internal Medicine/Internal Medicine , Sep 1979